State-owned enterprises of the United Kingdom: Operator of Last Resort

 Devolved governments operate separate publicly owned arrangements outside DFTO.
 Scottish Rail Holdings took ScotRail into public ownership on 1 April 2022 and the Caledonian Sleeper on 25 June 2023.
 In Wales, Transport for Wales Rail took over the Wales and Borders services on 7 February 2021.
 These are covered in the devolved administrations section.

+Strategic minority holdings

+The UK government holds minority stakes in some commercial entities for strategic or policy reasons.
+These holdings do not necessarily imply government control under Office for National Statistics classification tests and they are listed here for context rather than as state-owned enterprises.

+As of December 2025, notable examples include: